ahmetfalan/Unity-Basic-Achievement-System/README.md

     {
         foreach (var observer in observers)
         {
             observer.OnNotify(v1, v2, notificationType); //Wake up each observer.
-We say to observer "hey do your thing" }
+We say to observer "Hey do your thing" }
     }
 }